8 Reasons Why Your Oil Boiler Isn’t Firing Up For CH/DHW

-Get an accredited engineer to test the air pressure switch and fan in unison.
+Get an accredited OFTEC engineer to test the air pressure switch and fan in unison.

 You can also find more details on faulty air pressure switches on boilers here.

 The printed circuit board (PCB) on your boiler is the brains.
-It controls electrical components such as the air pressure switch, fan, gas valve, pump and receives signals from all kind of sensors.
+It controls electrical components such as the air pressure switch, fan, gas valve, and pump, and receives signals from all kind of sensors.

-As soon as it receives a signal that means the boiler isn’t working correctly, it’s going to lock out and display a fault code.
+As soon as the PCB receives a signal that the boiler isn’t working correctly, it’ll lock out the boiler and display a fault code.

 The fault code might be related to the fan, NTC thermistor, or even the pump.

 An OFTEC engineer will be able to investigate the fault code and see if it relates to a PCB fault.

 They can then test the PCB on your boiler with a multi-meter — this ensures the PCB is getting power (we’ve written more on faulty boiler PCBs here).

 Replacing 2-3 essential components can add up quickly.
 And if your boiler is old, it makes much more sense to get a quote for a new one.